rabbitmq/rabbitmq-website/docs/partitions.md

 make progress (i.e. accept new messages, deliver to consumers, etc), all this work will be done by the new leader.

-[Classic mirrored queues](./ha) which are split across the partition will end up with one leader on each side of the partition, again with both sides acting independently.

 Unless a [partition handling strategy](#automatic-handling), such as <code>pause_minority</code>, is configured to be used, the split will continue even after network connectivity is restored.